-Public review of the 2022 Prompton Dam and Reservoir Master Plan and Integrated Environmental Assessment and Finding of No Significant Impact will be completed following agency review of the draft document.
-All comments submitted during the public review period will be responded to in the final Master Plan.
+A 45-day public and agency review of the Draft Prompton Dam and Reservoir Master Plan and Integrated Environmental Assessment and Finding of No Significant Impact has been completed.
+All comments submitted during the public review period are responded to in the final Master Plan.
 Pursuant to Section 7 of the Endangered Species Act of 1973, as amended, the U.S. Army Corps of Engineers has determined that the proposed plan will have no effect on federally listed species or their designated critical habitat.